luis-saes/valid-password-api/README.md

 | `200` | `OK`          | The request was successful                        |
 | `400` | `Bad Request` | The request could not be understood due to syntax |

-# Constraints to validate password:
+# Constraints to validate password

 To be valid, the password must have: